SainsburyWellcomeCentre/NeuralPlayground/models/README.md

-# The  standardised environment for the hippocampus and entorhinal cortex models.
-(AGENT )
+# Agent: The  standardised environment for the hippocampus and entorhinal cortex models.

 * [1 Introduction](#1-Introduction)